 Reference Guide to Writing Across the Curriculum traces the Writing Across the Curriculum movement from its origins in British secondary education through its flourishing in American higher education and extension to American primary and secondary education.
 The authors follow their historical review of the literature by a review of research into primary, secondary, and higher education WAC teaching and learning.
 Subsequent chapters examine the relations of WAC to Writing to Learn theory, research, and pedagogy, as well as its interactions with the Rhetoric of Science and Writing in the Disciplines movements....
 More

 The International Exchanges on the Study of Writing series offers books in free digital editions and low-cost print editions.
 Books are offered through a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
 Copyright is held by the author(s) or editor(s) of the books.
-The publisher covers the costs of reviewing, designing, producing, and distributing the books.
+The publishers cover the costs of reviewing, designing, producing, and distributing the books.
 Any proceeds from sales of print books in the series are used to support the publication of subsequent books.
-Our goal as a publisher is to make work available to the widest possible audience while maintaining the highest standards in scholarly publishing.
+Our goal is to make work available to the widest possible audience while maintaining the highest standards in scholarly publishing.
 We welcome contributions to the series and to the larger goal of supporting open-access scholarly publishing.
 If you have questions about the goals of the larger WAC Clearinghouse project, please contact Mike Palmquist at Mike.Palmquist@ColoState.edu.